Australian Flying Corps: Training

 In early 1917, the AFC began training pilots, observers and mechanics in the United Kingdom.
 Aircrew were selected from volunteers from other arms such as the infantry, light horse, engineers or artillery, many of whom had previously served at the front, who reverted to the rank of cadet and undertook a six-week foundation course at the two Schools of Military Aeronautics in Reading or Oxford.
 After this, those who passed graduated to flight training at one of the four AFC training squadrons: Nos.
 5, 6, 7 and 8, which were based at Minchinhampton and Leighterton in Gloucestershire.

 Flight training in the UK consisted of a total of three hours dual instruction followed by up to a further 20 hours solo flying – although some pilots, including the AFC's highest-scoring ace, Harry Cobby, received less – after which a pilot had to prove his ability to undertake aerial bombing, photography, formation flying, signalling, dog-fighting and artillery observation.
 Elementary training was undertaken on types such as Shorthorns, Avro 504s and Pups, followed by operational training on Scouts, Camels and RE8s.
 Upon completion, pilots received their commission and their "wings", and were allocated to the different squadrons based on their aptitude during training: the best were usually sent to scout squadrons, and the remainder to two-seaters.

 Initially, the AFC raised its ground staff from volunteer soldiers and civilians who had previous experience or who were trade trained, and when the first AFC squadron was formed these personnel were provided with very limited training that was focused mainly upon basic military skills.
 As the war progressed, a comprehensive training program was established in which mechanics were trained in nine different trades: welders, blacksmiths, coppersmiths, engine fitters, general fitters, riggers, electricians, magneto-repairers, and machinists.
 Training was delivered by eight technical sections at Halton Camp.
-The length of training within each section varied, but was generally between eight to 12 weeks; the more complex trades such as engine fitter required trainees to undertake multiple training courses across several sections.
+The length of training within each section varied, but was generally between eight and 12 weeks; the more complex trades such as engine fitter required trainees to undertake multiple training courses across several sections.
 General fitters had the longest training requirements, receiving 32 weeks of instruction.